aclarembeau/aclarembeau/README.md

-👋 Hi, I’m @aclarembeau, freelance software engineer (https://aclarembeau.com/).
+👋 Hi, I’m @aclarembeau, freelance software engineer

-🚙 Currently working @urbantz (https://urbantz.com), also owner of ACL Web app studio (https://aclapps.com/).
+🚙 Currently working @urbantz (https://urbantz.com), and running the web agency (https://aclsoftware.be/).

-Indiehacker building SAAS applications like https://cronit.app, https://datelist.io and many more.
+Indiehacker building SAAS applications like https://lancerkit.com, https://datelist.io and many more.

 If you want to know more about me, you can contact me at alexis.clarembeau@gmail.com